1a2b3c4dBobAn/Blade-Racer/README.md

 ## tutorial reference:
-https://codeincomplete.com/                         shout out for Jake Gordon!
+https://codeincomplete.com/                         The project follows Jake Gordon's tutorial

-http://www.extentofthejam.com/pseudo/               shout out for Lou!
+http://www.extentofthejam.com/pseudo/               The concept of pseudo 3d is well explained by Lou's blog

 Many thanks for Ridley Scott Denis Villeneuve to create these fantastic movies.